 - 1. Students are expected to pay tuition and fees at the beginning of each quarter. - 2.
-The OHSU Student Account Office will provide students with bills regarding delinquent payments. - If the balance is not resolved by the due date, a financial hold will be placed on the account.
-For detail on collection actions, refer to the OHSU Tuition and Fee webpage to access the latest OHSU Tuition and Fee Book.
+The OHSU Student Account Office will provide students with bills regarding delinquent payments. - 3.
+If the balance is not resolved by the due date, a financial hold will be placed on the account.
+For detail on collection actions, refer to the OHSU Tuition and Fee Book.